 Travel Snowboard Insurance by tagconnect

-I read about the tagconnect policy in the Snowboard Club UK news letter and was immediately encouraged by the fact that they were endorsing it.
+I read about the tagconnect policy in the Snowboard Club UK news letter (which is sadly no more) and was immediately encouraged by the fact that they were endorsing it.
 As standard in the policy is cover for off-piste, park, indoor and dryslope use.

 There’s not quite as much information available as there is on the Snowcard site, and to get a quote you need to send an email or make a call, but those points don’t make it a bad policy.